Flowering TRees-Dogwood

-The Dogwood, Its History And Why We Love It
+The Dogwood, How To Grow It, And Why We Love It

-In the cold climate where I, now a Floridian, grew up nothing told us more definitively that winter is over than the arrival of the dogwood blooms.
-We would ride, in early spring into the local woods.
+In the cold climate where I, now a Floridian, grew up, nothing told us more definitively that winter is over than the arrival of the dogwood blooms.
+We would ride, in early spring, into the local woods.
 The dogwoods were a lace edging to the understory of the hardwoods and pines of New England.
-The horses were not impressed, they were just happy to gallop in the new warmth.
+The horses were not impressed and were happy to gallop in the new warmth.

 The Name Dogwood